 Your typical red brick McManch with upper white balcony.
 I jest.
 It’s not a bad looking house.
 Pretty simple but red brick enhances it.

-This is one of my favorite red brick homes in this collection with long driveway and the symmetry is stunning with steep roof and dormers.
+This is one of my favorite red brick homes in this collection with a long driveway and the symmetry is stunning with steep roof and dormers.
 Elegant, but not overwhelming front entrance.
 Treed property is amazing.
 Love it.

 Luxurious red brick mansion with arched windows flanking the main central structure.